 Cybersecurity field is dominated by men - Only 11% of all security professionals are women

-Women Security Leaders Lacking - At a recent conference on Cybersecurity there was not a single women on the panel.
+There are too few Women Security Leaders - At a recent conference on Cybersecurity there was not a single women on the panel.
 That even with approximately 11 % of the total security workforce being women was striking.In study (Frost & Sullivan) of the male versus female security workforce by major global region, North America had the greatest percentage of women in security roles.
 The study found:

 - North America 14%